m3trik/Scripts_portable/docs/README.md

 * right mouse down: shows main navigation window.

+* releasing the mouse over any of the buttons in those windows takes you to the corresponding sub-menu.

 * left mouse down: shows viewport navigation and camera settings.

-* middle mouse down: shows mesh display options.
+* middle mouse down: shows embedded app ui (ie. maya's outliner, or max's modifier stack).

-* releasing the mouse over any of the buttons in those windows takes you to the corresponding sub-menu.

 * double left mouseclick: produces last used orthographic view.